Characterizing and computing solutions to regularized semi-discrete optimal transport via an ordinary differential

 In Table \ref{tab:IVP_2d}, a third-order convergence is apparent in all examples except Example \eqref{E6}.
 Additionally, we note that precise integration becomes increasingly critical as the method fails even with a mesh size of $10^{-3}$, unlike the one-dimensional cases.
 Furthermore, Figure \ref{fig:Lag_2d_E4} illustrates the temporal progression of Laguerre partitions as $t\to 1$, exhibiting similar non-monotonic behavior as seen in the one-dimensional scenario.

-Next, as demonstrated in Table \ref{tab:Newton_2d}, the performance of Newton's method in terms of accuracy and time is comparable to our approach.
+Next, we addressed the two-dimensional problems using Newton's method.
+In these examples, Newton's method was terminated once \(\lVert \psi^{(k)} - \psi_{\mathrm{exact}} \rVert_{\infty} < 10^{-7}\).
+As demonstrated in Table \ref{tab:Newton_2d}, the performance of Newton's method in terms of accuracy and time is comparable to our approach.
 Nonetheless, the importance of an initial guess becomes crucial in two-dimensional problems, as convergence to a solution in Example \eqref{E6} is not achieved.
 Overall, it is feasible to incorporate both methods by using the ODE solution as the initial guess for Newton's method.

 Finally, to demonstrate robustness of ODE solver as the number of points increases.
 Figure \ref{fig:Meas_2d} illustrates the convergence of the Laguerre cell measure to $\mu$ over $t$.
 In this problem, target points are randomly distributed within the unit square, both source and target measures are uniform, the cost function is the squared Euclidean distance, and the time step is $\Delta t = 10^{-2}$.
-The exact potential $\mathbf{v}_{\text{exact}}$ is unknown; however, we can evaluate the measure error $||\rho(\text{Lag}(\mathbf{v}(1))) - \mu||_{\infty}$.
+The exact potential $\psi_{\text{exact}}$ is unknown; however, we can evaluate the measure error $||\rho(\text{Lag}(\psi(1))) - \mu||_{\infty}$.
 For instance, this error is $4.6587 \times 10^{-4}$ for 10 random target points and $1.4668 \times 10^{-3}$ for 25 target points.
 Additionally, Figures \ref{fig:Lag_2d_10pnts} and \ref{fig:Lag_2d_25pnts} illustrate the evolution of Laguerre cells with respect to $t$.